Barnard celebrates Women’s History Month and International Women’s Day (March 8) by honoring 25 groundbreaking alumnae.

 - Linda Laubenstein ’69: A physician and researcher who treated some of the first HIV/AIDS patients in the country in 1981, Laubenstein co-published the first medical paper on the increasing incidence of Kaposi’s sarcoma and its link to what would eventually become known as AIDS.
 In 1983, she also created the first full-scale medical conference on AIDS.

 - Jacqueline K. Barton ’74: The chemist is among the first to demonstrate the electrical conductivity of DNA and has shown that certain damaged DNA molecules do not perform this property.
-In 2011, she was named one of seven recipients of the National Medal of Science, the highest honor bestowed by the United States government on scientists.
+In 2011, she was named one of seven recipients of the National Medal of Science, the highest honor bestowed by the United States government on scientists; in 2018, she became a National Academy of Inventors Fellow; and in 2019, she received the National Academy of Sciences Award in Chemical Sciences.
 Read more on Barton’s groundbreaking success.

 - Sheila Abdus-Salaam ’74: The first African American woman appointed as a New York Court of Appeals judge, the state’s highest court, in 2013, Abdus-Salaam’s thoughtful approach to law helped 30 New York City female bus drivers, who were passed over for promotions, win an anti-discrimination case.